-Why do you think that Microsoft markets the Xbox One X and its other products long before they’re actually released to the public?
+Why do you think that Apple markets the new iPhone models long before they’re actually released to the public?
 Such marketing tactics generate buzz.

-Microsoft knows based on previous data that if it markets its products in advance of release, it’ll sell more units and get more people excited about the product.
+Apple knows that if it markets its products in advance of release, it’ll sell more units and get more people excited about the product.

 It works for books, movies, software, and tons of other products.
 It can also work for online courses.

-With a pre-sale, you can generate interest through social media, your Kajabi blog, and other marketing channels.
+With a presale, you can generate interest through social media, your blog, and other marketing channels.
 Email marketing works particularly well for this purpose.

 Every business needs cash flow if you want it to survive.
-Without cash, you don’t have the resources to create new products — even digital ones.
+Without cash, you don’t have the resources to create new digital products.